Egyptian Arabic: Port Said

 Port Said's dialect (East Delta) is noted for a "heavier", more guttural sound, compared to other regions of the country.

 Rural Nile Delta

-The dialect of the Fellah in Northern Egypt is noted for a distinct accent, replacing the urban pronunciations of (spelled ج gīm) and (ق qāf) with and respectively, but that is not true of all rural dialects, a lot of them do not have such replacement.
+The dialect of Rural Nile Delta in Northern Egypt is noted for a distinct accent, replacing the urban pronunciations of (spelled ج gīm) and (ق qāf) with and respectively, but that is not true of all rural dialects, some of them do not have such replacement.
 The dialect also has many grammatical differences when contrasted to urban dialects.

 Phonology

 Egyptian Arabic has a phonology that differs significantly from that of other varieties of Arabic, and has its own inventory of consonants and vowels.

 Morphology

 Nouns

 In contrast to CA and MSA, but like all modern colloquial varieties of Arabic, Egyptian Arabic nouns are not inflected for case and lack nunation (with the exception of certain fixed phrases in the accusative case, such as شكراً /[ˈʃokɾɑn]/, "thank you").
 As all nouns take their pausal forms, singular words and broken plurals simply lose their case endings.
 In sound plurals and dual forms, where, in MSA, difference in case is present even in pausal forms, the genitive/accusative form is the one preserved.
 Fixed expressions in the construct state beginning in abu, often geographic names, retain their -u in all cases.